ansilove/AnsiLove.framework/README.md

 The framework runs great in sandboxed apps.
 That is because I handcrafted it to be like that.
 No temporary exceptions, no hocus-pocus, just you on your lonely island.
 AnsiLove.framework comes with it's own tiny subsystem to achieve sandboxing compliance.
 Sounds like no big deal?
 Go sit on a tack.
 Actually that was the hardest part of the whole framework.

-# Retina support

-You already know this framework comes with full Retina support.
-Assuming you are familiar with Apple's [High Resolution Guidelines for OS X](http://developer.apple.com/library/mac/#documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Introduction/Introduction.html), there is not much more to say about the matter.
-Now it's up to you as developer.

 # Why?

-AnsiLove.framework was created for my app [Escapes](http://escapes.byteproject.net).
+AnsiLove.framework was created for my app [Ascension](https://github.com/AnsiLove/Ascension).

 # Credits